 Installations with any High Priority Violations (HPV) or Significant Non-Compliance (SNC) during the achievement period are not eligible to compete in any category of the Secretary of Defense Environmental Awards, unless the installation can demonstrate (with supporting documentation), that its inclusion in the ECHO report is erroneous.
 Prior to submitting nomination packets to ODUSD(I&E), DoD Components shall screen installation nominees against the ECHO report, as well as their own internal reporting on environmental violations, to ensure that there are no HPV or SNC issues.
+HPV or SNC status for an installation does not disqualify the submission of an individual or team nomination packet.

 Security Review Documentation: All information provided in the narrative must be unclassified and cleared for public release.
-Nomination packets must include copies of security review documentation for public release upon submittal to ODUSD(I&E).
+Nomination packets upon submittal to ODUSD(I&E) must include security review clearance documentation for public release from installation or Component security review or public affairs office.
+At the OSD level, clearance for public release of information is conducted in accordance with DoDD 5230.09 through use of DD Form 1910.
 (Note: this documentation will not count towards the seven-page limit for the narrative.)